funcatron/ft-site/index.md

   work with the rest of Funcatron.
 The initial implementation is HTTP via Nginx/OpenResty, but nothing in the rest of the system depends on what enqueues the request and dequeues the response.
-* RabbitMQ is the initial message broker, but it could be Kafka or any other message broker.
+* RabbitMQ is the initial message broker, but it could be Kafka, Redis, or any other message broker.
 This is pluggable.
 * Initially, dispatch from Runners to Funcs will be Java/Scala classes.
 But the dispatch is also pluggable so other languages (Clojure) and